Design & Installation

 Here are the different types of wall lights

 Single-arm wall lights can be used to light the whole room, eliminating the need for ceiling light.
 A bulb’s mounted on an arm that’s fitted and wired into the wall.
 The bulb can be naked or covered with a small lampshade.

-The same as single arm wall lights except holding two bulbs, allowing the use of lower wattages and creating a unique decorative look.
+The same as single-arm wall lights except holding two bulbs, allowing lower wattages and creating a unique decorative look.

 Up & Down

-Decorative lights fitted with two bulbs one shines up the other shines down illuminating the wall in two directions.
+Decorative lights fitted with two bulbs.
+One shines up, and the other shines down, illuminating the wall in two directions.

-Sits flush to the wall, great for lighting hallways and any walls where space is an issue.
+It sits flush with the wall, great for lighting hallways and any walls where space is an issue.

 Incandescent & Halogen

 Incandescent and Halogen bulbs have been banned and are being phased out by the EU.
 You can, however, still buy them for existing lights.
 We recommended you invest in LED/Smart bulb lighting for new light installations.

 While lighting is easily replaced (remove the old, fit the new), there are various considerations for designing a new lighting installation for the home and business.
 Careful planning ensures perfect illumination of every room, space and corner, neglect lighting design, and you’ll be left disappointed.